GitGabri/900-web/VERCEL_DEPLOYMENT.md

 # Vercel Deployment Setup

-## Important: Static Files Removed
+## Important: Project Cleanup Completed

+The following changes have been made to fix the Vercel deployment:

-The static HTML files that were conflicting with your Next.js application have been removed.
-Your Vercel deployment should now properly serve your Next.js app instead of the static files.
+1. **Static Files Removed**: Static HTML files that were conflicting with your Next.js application have been removed
+2. **Tailwind CSS Added**: Added proper Tailwind CSS configuration and dependencies
+3. **Duplicate CartProvider Removed**: Fixed duplicate CartProvider in layout and page
+4. **Serverless Files Removed**: Removed unused serverless function handlers
+5. **Configuration Updated**: Updated Next.js and Vercel configurations

 ## Environment Variables